Originally posted at Satellite

-The quality of a social network goes down as it grows in size to represent the larger public.
-This happens merely as a result of the network now representing the “median” of the human condition.
-The median is of average quality.
-It represents the orthodox, boring and conventional.
+The quality of a social network (or a community more generally) tends to decline as it grows to encompass a larger portion of the general public.
+This is because the network starts to reflect the “median” of the human condition, which is typically of average quality.
+The median represents the orthodox, mundane, and conventional aspects of society.

-In contrast, progress happens in outliers.
+In contrast, progress occurs among the outliers.
 Humanity could not have been progressing towards betterment without the at-that-point-in-time fringe-heterodox thinking normally associated with creativity.

-This explains why social media was interesting in its beginning years, but have gotten increasingly constrictive (due to censorship) and of average quality in the current times.
+This explains why social media was captivating in its early years but has become increasingly restrictive and of average quality over time, largely due to censorship.

 It is time we humans (i.e., each of us individuals) let go of the idea of “humanity” (i.e., as a “group”); decentralized social networks today have a fantastic opportunity to play their technological role in it.